Raghuram42/Raghuram42/README.md

 ## Hi there 👋👋,

-### I'm Raghuram Voruganti, Working as 👨‍💻 Software Developer Engineer-3 in FactSet.
+### I'm Raghuram Voruganti, Working as 👨‍💻 Software Intern at Voltela.
 Interested in Problem Solving, Algorithm Design, always keen to learn new things, I enjoy diving into research.
 -------

 ## 🧐 About me

 - 🏄‍ I’m Quick learner and expert in handling critical tasks
-- 🔭 I am currently working as SDE in Microsoft.
 - 🌱 I love to code and love to talk about space science especially Einstein theory of relativity.
-- 🔭 I’m currently learning Java Spring.
-- 👯 I’m looking to collaborate on Competative coding
 - 😄 And Many More...